How to Stop Identifying With Your Thoughts: 10 Proven Strategies to End Cognitive Fusion for Good

 A 2023 study found that self-concept clarity positively correlates with subjective well-being, but rigidly holding onto negative self-concepts increases anxiety and depression.

-When you identify too closely with thoughts about yourself, you create cognitive dissonance when actions don’t match your self-concept.
 For someone with intrusive thoughts in OCD, the clash between self-concept and mental content causes severe distress.
 Understanding that your self-concept is malleable reduces this conflict.

 Begin questioning your self-defining thoughts.
 Write down three thoughts you have about yourself that cause distress.
 For each one, list evidence that contradicts it.
 If you think “I always fail,” identify times you succeeded.